hakimel/reveal.js/README.md

 You can change the appearance of the speaker notes by editing the file at `plugin/speakernotes/notes.html`.

+### Multiplexing

+The multiplex plugin allows your audience to view the slides on their own phone, tablet or laptop.
+As the master navigates the slides, all clients will update in real time.
+See a demo at [http://revealjs.jit.su/](http://revealjs.jit.su)

+Configuration is via the multiplex object in index.html.
+To generate unique secret and token values, visit [revealjs.jit.su/token](revealjs.jit.su/token)

+multiplex.secret should only be configured on those pages you wish to be able to control slide navigatoin for all clients.
+Multi-master configurations work, but if you don't wish your audience to be able to control your slides, set the secret to null.
+In this master/slave setup, you should create a publicly accessible page with secret set to null, and a protected page containing your secret.

+You are very welcome to use the server running at reveal.jit.su, however availability and stability are not guaranteed.
+For anything mission critical I recommend you run your own server.
+It is simple to deploy to nodejitsu or run on your own environment.

 ### Known Issues

 - The notes page is supposed to show the current slide and the next slide, but when it first starts, it always shows the first slide in both positions.